 Duncombe Primary School Governing Body is made up of 13 governors.
-There are 3 parent governors, 1 staff governor, 1 head teacher governor, 1 authority governor and 7 co-opted governors (1 of whom is also a member of staff).
-The two deputy head teachers at Duncombe are associate governors.
+There are 3 parent governors, 2 staff governors, 1 head teacher governor, 1 authority governor and 7 co-opted governors (1 of whom is also a member of staff).
+The two Deputy Head Teachers and the Business Manager at Duncombe are associate governors.

 The governing body is structured with the following committees:

 Finance committee – chaired by Sheila Camp

 Premises and Health & Safety committee – chaired by Terry Mantolitsis

 SEN and Pastoral committee – chaired by Aikaternini Vasilaki